Statistical signatures of interstellar turbulence in dust polarization maps

-\paragraph{Conclusions and perspective.---} In this Letter we have shown that MHD simulations of the turbulent, magnetized, multiphase ISM, assuming an optically thin medium at the wavelenghts of interest, perfectly aligned dust grains, and a constant dust-to-gas ratio, lead to predictions for the scale dependence of the $EE$, $BB$, and $TE$ angular power spectra as well as the $E/B$ asymmetry, positive $TE$ correlation and polarization fraction PDF that are consistent with observations by {\em Planck}.
+\paragraph{Conclusions.---} In this Letter, we have shown that MHD simulations of the turbulent, magnetized, multiphase ISM, assuming an optically thin medium at the wavelenghts of interest, perfectly aligned dust grains, and a constant dust-to-gas ratio, lead to predictions for the scale dependence of the $EE$, $BB$, and $TE$ angular power spectra as well as the $E/B$ asymmetry, positive $TE$ correlation and polarization fraction PDF that are consistent with observations by {\em Planck}.
 Our new high-resolution model demonstrates very tight correspondence of $EE$, $BB$, $TE$ spectra, $E/B$ asymmetry, and polarization fraction with observations.
+This model, however, does not include parity violating components; hence, we expect to measure zero $TB$ cross-correlation in synthetic polarization maps.
+This is indeed the case for dust polarization, where $r^{TB}=0.010\pm0.004$ and $-0.004\pm0.004$ for projections perpendicular and parallel to the mean field direction, respectively.
+It is worth noting that, even at a relatively high grid resolution (i.e., $2112^3$), the $TB$ spectra are extremely noisy and a formal asymptotic standard error of the least-squares fit of time-averaged spectra does not fully reflect the actual statistical uncertainty of the measurement.

 While these results validate the conjecture that recent {\em Planck} measurements at 353~GHz reflect the signatures of interstellar turbulence, the origins of the $E/B$ asymmetry and positive $TE$ correlation are still being debated.
-Results of MHD mode decomposition \cite{beresnyak...13,beresnyak19} for this high-resolution model \cite{beresnyak...24} and for cases A and B from \cite{kritsuk..18} indicate dominance of fast magneto-acoustic modes \cite{galtier23} in these supersonic trans-Alfv\'enic models characterized by low plasma beta.
+Results of MHD mode decomposition \cite{beresnyak...13,beresnyak19} for this high-resolution model \cite{beresnyak...24} and for cases \textsf{A} and \textsf{B} from Ref.~\cite{kritsuk..18} indicate dominance of fast magneto-acoustic modes \cite{galtier23} in these supersonic trans-Alfv\'enic models characterized by low plasma beta.
 From an MHD turbulence theory perspective, Refs.~\cite{caldwell..17,kandel..17,kandel..18} suggest that in such regimes $EE/BB\approx1.9$ and $r_{TE}\approx0.2$, commensurate with predictions from these simulations.
-Alternative explanations include significant variations of $T$--$E$--$B$ power spectra with column density \cite{bracco...19}, misalignment of filamentary intensity structures \cite{yuen...24} with respect to POS magnetic field \cite{huffenberger..20,clark...21}, and strong non-vanishing skewness of the $E$ polarization \cite{brandenburg......19}.
+Alternative explanations include significant variations of $T$--$E$--$B$ power spectra with column density \cite{bracco...19}, misalignment of filamentary intensity structures \cite{yuen...24} with respect to POS magnetic field \cite{huffenberger..20,clark...21}, and strong nonvanishing skewness of the $E$ polarization \cite{brandenburg......19}.

 Finally, the new simulation also allows us to generate detailed self-consistent maps of synchrotron emission, which will be discussed in a separate publication.